 Remote work is a new norm for many teams and companies.
 But for many employees, transition to working from home can be hard.
 That means, it is a leader’s job to make sure people can handle working from home, things get done, and the team is still running smoothly towards the same goal.
-That is why, we wrote this free remote work ebook: “Leader’s Guide to Remote Work”.
+That is why, we wrote this free remote work ebook: “Leader’s Guide to Remote Success”.

 What is a remote team?